code-lab-org/tatc/docs/installation.rst

 -------------------
 Alternatively, TAT-C can be installed from a local editable source, (e.g., for modifying TAT-C functionality).

-Clone the project repository and create a new conda environment with the required dependencies :console:`conda env create -f environment.yml`.
+Clone the project repository and, from the project root directory, create a new conda environment with the required dependencies :console:`conda env create -f environment.yml`.

 Then, activate the tatc_env environment :console:`conda activate tatc_env`.